 In all these movies people fly by impossible means including bubble, bicycle, broom, and carpet.
 (Later, Harry Potter also flies by hippogriff and thestral.)
 Can you think of others?

-Poking about on the hard drive, I came upon this information about my heroine in A
+Poking about on the hard drive, I came upon this information about my heroine in A Portrait by Stormlight.

 She and Wilma, her single mom, lived, formerly, in Salt Lake City.
 Here's what I found.